kuri-sun/comment-graph/npm/README.md

 pnpm add -D todo-graph
 ```

-This package includes a Node wrapper that downloads the matching `todo-graph` binary on install.
-No other dependencies are needed.
+This package includes a Node wrapper that downloads the matching CLI binary on install.
+The binary prints as `comment-graph` but the wrapper command remains `todo-graph` for now.

 ## Usage